How to increase the feeling of satiety and lose weight (theoretically)?

 Interestingly, there is no fat in that formula.
 Is that correct?
 Theoretically, burning fats with activated omega oxidation can create succinate from dicarboxylic fatty acids, malate from it, oxaloacetate from malate, and glucose from oxaloacetate.
 But it's quite a bumpy ride after a few days of fasting or using MCT oils.
 So we will consider this path as negligible.
 Fat simply does not contribute to glycogen storage.

 This suggests to me that limiting dietary fat might have its merits, it might reduce caloric intake without reducing hunger.
 But if we try it and do not limit the total caloric intake, we will activate DNL by increased consumption of carbohydrates and proteins, so we will not help ourselves at all, the formation of glycogen will be greatly slowed down and we will also prevent the burning of fats in the mitochondria.
 This will make us overeat.
 We are not going to burn long saturated fatty acids from our own stores.
-If we supplement this with omega-6 linoleic acid, we will start the metabolic syndrome in full swing.
+If we supplement this with omega-6 linoleic acid, which consumes an incredible amount of NADPH and saturates the PPP route, we will start the metabolic syndrome in full swing.
 So let's try it in a different way.

 We have to involve a helper, acetate or vinegar.